PunchThrough/bean-docs/src/features/grove-modules.md

 ## Conclusion

 In this guide, we learned how to use the Grove ports on the Bean+.
-The Grove modules from this demo are available [here]().
+The Grove modules from this demo are available in the [Grove Starter Kit](http://store.punchthrough.com/collections/all/products/grove-starter-kit-pre-order), and other Grove modules can be purchased from the [Seeed](https://www.seeedstudio.com/category/grove-c-45.html).

 ## Troubleshooting